metehanozdeniz/metehanozdeniz.github.io/cookie-policy.md

 ## Acceptance of this policy

 You acknowledge that you have read this Policy and agree to all its terms and conditions.
 By accessing and using the Website and Services you agree to be bound by this Policy.
 If you do not agree to abide by the terms of this Policy, you are not authorized to access or use the Website and Services.
-This policy has been created with the help of the <a href="https://www.websitepolicies.com/cookie-policy-generator" target="_blank" plerdy-tracking-id="56119860401">cookie policy generator</a>.

 ## Contacting us